Differences Between Undefined vs Null

 - The value “null” represents the intentional absence of any object value.
 It is one of JavaScript’s primitive values.

 - Null is written with a literal: “null”.
-It is not an identifier for a global object’s property like “undefined” can be. “null” gives the lack of identification, means that a variable point to no object.
+It is not an identifier for a global object’s property like “undefined” can be. “null” gives the lack of identification, which means that the variable points to nothing.

 - “undefined” is a global variable that JavaScript creates at runtime.

-- When one performs arithmetic conversion on “null”, value determined is 0, this conversion can be verified: var v1 = 3+null; console.log (v1); //3
+- When one performs arithmetic conversion on “null”, the value determined is 0; this conversion can be verified: var v1 = 3+null; console.log (v1); //3

 - “undefined” does not carry out arithmetic conversion like “null” does; if we try to add it to a numeral, you will get NaN (Not-a-Number) error.

-Below is the list of points; describe the comparison Between Javascript Undefined and Null.
+Below is the list of points; describe the comparison Between Javascript Undefined vs Null.

 BASIS of Comparison Between Undefined vs Null | Undefined | Null |